-- (1) Acquire one or more replacement properties that are equal to or greater than the value of the relinquished property that you sold (based on the net sale price, not equity or gain) - (2) Reinvest all of your net cash proceeds (net equity) received from the sale of your relinquished property - (3) Replace the amount of debt paid off on the sale of your relinquished property with new debt or additional out-of-pocket cash of an equal amount on the replacement properties you acquire
+- Acquire one or more replacement properties with an aggregate purchase cost equal to or greater than the sale price of the relinquished property you sold (based on the net sale price, not equity or gain); - (2) Reinvest all net cash proceeds (net equity) received from the sale of your relinquished property; and - (3) Replace the amount of debt paid off on the sale of your relinquished property with new debt or out-of-pocket cash on the replacement properties you acquire.

-You can always put more cash into your replacement property transactions.
-You cannot pull any cash out of your relinquished property sale transaction without incurring an income tax liability.
+You can always put more cash into the purchase of your replacement property.
+You cannot pull cash out of the sale of your relinquished property transaction without incurring an income tax liability.

-Permissible and Non-Permissible Selling Expenses
+Permissible and Non-Permissible Expenses

 1031 Exchange proceeds can be used to pay for certain routine selling expenses related to the sale of the relinquished property and for certain routine purchase costs related to the acquisition of the replacement property without creating an income tax liability.
-However, if 1031 Exchange proceeds are used to pay for operating costs, financing (lender) related charges, or other non-routine selling expenses, you will recognize some income tax liability.
+However, if 1031 Exchange proceeds are used to pay for operating costs, financing (lender) related charges, or other non-routine expenses, you will recognize some income tax liability.

-The more common permissible and non-permissible 1031 Exchange selling expenses, closing or settlement costs and charges are listed below.
-Routine permissible and non-permissible 1031 Exchange selling expenses and closing or settlement costs can vary by geographic region based on common practices, local standards and customs.
+The more common permissible and non-permissible 1031 Exchange expenses, closing or settlement costs and charges are listed below.
+Routine permissible and non-permissible 1031 Exchange expenses and closing or settlement costs can vary by geographic region based on common practices, local standards and customs.